iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Heaven is right where you are standing.
+> Things may come to those who wait, but only the things left by those who hustle.
 >
-> — Morihei Ueshiba
+> — Abraham Lincoln

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->